Hover over images for detail:Porcelain-berry in early autumn

 Pulling porcelain-berry vines from a tree in late summer

-Tendrils, which twist around branches and stems of the supporting trees, shrubs, grasses and herbaceous plants, should be cut with pruners to release the vine without damaging the host.
-Multiflora rose shrubs, typically found with porcelain-berry, should be uprooted or cut down for later removal.
+Tendrils, which twist around branches and stems of the supporting trees, shrubs, grasses, and herbaceous plants, should be cut with pruners to release the vine without damaging the host plant.
+Multiflora rose shrubs, typically found beneath a cover of porcelain-berry, should be uprooted or cut down for later removal.

 Cutting several vines together at the ground

 When possible, trace back to where one vine emerges from the root crown (hub) and simultaneously cut and pull up all the porcelain-berry vines found there.
-(Note that porcelain-berry vines zig-zag at the nodes).
+(Read further to learn how to slice a root crown to remove all the vines and prevent new growth with one cut.)
 Be careful not to mistakenly cut native vines such as Virginia creeper.
 Typically, Japanese honeysuckle and Oriental bittersweet vines will grow alongside porcelain-berry and should also be cut or uprooted.
 Whenever in bloom or with berries, dispose of all vines in the trash.

-While cutting vines at the ground is the first step to achieve control, porcelain-berry should eventually be uprooted with the appropriate method shown below.
+While cutting vines at the ground is the first step to achieving control, porcelain-berry should eventually be uprooted with the appropriate method shown below.

 Young porcelain-berry root